Reeve Lindbergh: Fame and controversy

 When the phone in Passumpsic rang off the hook after news of her father's affairs hit, Lindbergh stated, "The Lindbergh family is treating this situation as a private matter, and has taken steps to open personal channels of communication, with sensitivity to all concerned."
-For her, this was another way of saying, "We don’t know any more than you do, but we’re trying to figure this out while causing as little pain as possible."
+For her, this was another way of saying, "We don't know any more than you do, but we're trying to figure this out while causing as little pain as possible."
 As difficult as it has been being a part of her famous family, Lindbergh has come to realize, "You have to lead a real life in the midst of however strange the circumstances might be."

 Vermont

 Lindbergh and her first husband, Richard Brown, moved from Cambridge, Massachusetts to Vermont, where they both taught school and had three children.
-In 1983 she published her autobiographical novel ‘’Moving to the Country’’, which Publishers Weekly called "comforting, hopeful, sensitively written, an honest and believable portrayal of marriage, change, and putting down roots."
+In 1983 she published her autobiographical novel Moving to the Country, which Publishers Weekly called "comforting, hopeful, sensitively written, an honest and believable portrayal of marriage, change, and putting down roots."

 Tragedy

 Their son, Jonathan, died of a seizure at twenty months in 1985.
-Lindbergh's mother, Anne Morrow Lindbergh, who'd been visiting at the time of Jonathan's death, told her daughter, that "the most important thing to do now was to go and sit in the room with the baby."
-Her mother added, "I never saw my child’s body.
+Lindbergh's mother, Anne Morrow Lindbergh, who had been visiting at the time of Jonathan's death, told her daughter, that "the most important thing to do now was to go and sit in the room with the baby."
+Her mother added, "I never saw my child's body.
 I never sat with my son this way."

 After the death of their child, the marriage "fell apart".
-To overcome her grief, Reeve took up writing children's books, saying later: “I would be lost without writing."
+To overcome her grief, Reeve took up writing children's books, saying later: "I would be lost without writing."